KoslickiLab/MetagenomicKG/README.md

 MetagenomicKG includes KEGG data downloaded from KEGG FTP.
 According to KEGG policy, we can provide this dataset.
 To obtain this dataset, you can follow [this instruction](https://www.kegg.jp/kegg/download/).
 Once you download data, you should replace the path of `KEGG_FTP_DATA_DIR` key in the `config.yaml` file.

 ## Build MetagenomicKG
 We constructed an automatic pipeline to rebuild MetagenomicKG via [Snakemake](https://snakemake.readthedocs.io/en/stable).
-Since MetagenomicKG uses [RTX-KG2](https://github.com/RTXteam/RTX-KG2), which includes UMLS data, you need to contact authors in order to demonstrate that you have accepted [the license terms](https://www.nlm.nih.gov/databases/umls.html) in order to get access to download KG2.
-Once you have access, please download it to `./data/RTX_KG2` folder.
+Since MetagenomicKG uses [RTX-KG2](https://github.com/RTXteam/RTX-KG2), which includes UMLS data, you need to contact authors to demonstrate that you have accepted [the license terms](https://www.nlm.nih.gov/databases/umls.html) in order to get access to download KG2.
+Once you have access, please download and put the `kg2c-tsv.tar.gz` file to `./data/RTX_KG2` folder.

 After downloading the RTX-KG2 TSV files is done, you can run the pipeline via:
 ```bash